 Jeff has focused on the early stages of drug discovery: target identification and validation, lead generation, and optimization.
 As Director, New Drugs for Metabolic Diseases, at GSK, he was responsible for the early nurturing of many projects, ultimately producing clinical candidates.
 Jeff is co-inventor of farglitazar (diabetes).

 After leaving GSK, he has worked on novel diagnostics at Metabolon and as a freelance consultant in metabolic diseases, medicinal chemistry and pharmacology.
 Jeff is VP for Drug Discovery at NovaTarg Therapeutics.

-Before joining the pharmaceutical industry, Dr. Livingston had a successful career in academic medicine at the University of Rochester Medical School, attaining the ranks of Professor of Medicine, Professor of Pediatrics, and Professor of Biochemistry.
+Dr. Livingston had a successful career in academic medicine at the University of Rochester Medical School, attaining the ranks of Professor of Medicine, Professor of Pediatrics, and Professor of Biochemistry.
 He has held academic appointments at Yale University School of Medicine and at the Johns Hopkins School of Medicine.
 Nick is the author or co-author of over 90 full-length articles on topics in metabolic diseases.

 Chief Business Officer

 Dr. Anil Goyal has 24+ years of leadership experience at several public and private biotechnology companies in RTP and Cambridge: Millennium Pharmaceuticals (acquired by Takeda), Heat Biologics (HTBX), Serenex (Acq. by Pfizer), Optherion (Acq. by Sequenom and Baxter), Qualiber, Ribometrix and Ascletis (public company on Hong Kong market).